movalex/BMD_requests/README.md

 10. OCIO nodes should have a pre-divide/post-multiply checkbox.

-11. Right-Click on option for example comps like Houdini
+11. Right-Click on option for example comps like Houdini.
+The right-click "show example comp" option simply opens a sample comp demonstrating the tool usage.

 12. Add the possibility to replace a node with another one from the flow with keystroke + mouse drag.
 Eg. I have a merge node connected to my tree but I want to change it to a Bool already existing in my flow viewer.
 I should be able to hold down Ctrl, drag the Bool over my merge and they should swap places, connecting FG and BG (or other equal named inputs) automatically.